ArhabSafwan/ecommerce-order-api/Documentation/API_Authentication_Guide.md

 The access_token must be included in the header of every protected request:

-Header Key: Authorization
+- Header Key: Authorization

-Header Value: Bearer YOUR_JWT_ACCESS_TOKEN_HERE
+- Header Value: Bearer YOUR_JWT_ACCESS_TOKEN_HERE

 2. Role-Based Access Control (RBAC)

 The API utilizes three distinct roles, defined in the RoleMiddleware, to manage access to endpoints:

-Role

-Access Level

-Examples of Access

-Admin

-Full Management Access
+- Admin: Full Management Access.
 Can manage all Users, Products, and Orders.
 No restrictions.

-Vendor

-Scoped Management Access
+- Vendor: Scoped Management Access.
 Can create, view, update, and delete ONLY their own products and manage ONLY their own orders.

-Customer

-Read-Only Access
+- Customer: Read-Only Access.
 Can only access public (search) or personal (order) endpoints.
 Forbidden from all Product Management routes.

 Specific Authorization Rules for Vendors:

 The system implements an explicit ownership check to enforce security:

-Allowed: A Vendor (ID: 2) can access /api/v1/products/5 if Product 5 has vendor_id: 2.
+- Allowed: A Vendor (e.g., ID: 2) can access /api/v1/products/5 if Product 5 has vendor_id: 2.

-Forbidden: A Vendor (ID: 2) will receive a 403 Forbidden if they attempt to access /api/v1/products/6 (a product belonging to Vendor ID: 3).
+- Forbidden: A Vendor (e.g., ID: 2) will receive a 403 Forbidden if they attempt to access /api/v1/products/6 (a product belonging to Vendor ID: 3).

 3. Testing Credentials (From UserSeeder.php)

 Use these credentials to test the various role permissions:

-Role

-Email

-Password

-Admin

-asafwan72@gmail.com

-12345678

-Vendor

-vendor1@example.com

-12345678

-Customer

-customer1@example.com

-12345678
+- Admin: Email: asafwan72@gmail.com | Password: 12345678
+- Vendor: Email: vendor1@example.com | Password: 12345678
+- Customer: Email: customer1@example.com | Password: 12345678

 Note: This API Documentation should be supplemented with the exported Postman Collection and the generated OpenAPI/Swagger Specification file.